Phantom Lady: Ajax-Farrell Publications

 Ajax-Farrell Publications then published four issues of the second Phantom Lady title, cover dated Dec.
 1954/Jan.
 1955 through June 1955.
 The company also published her as a backup feature in two issues of Wonder Boy.

 By then, Wertham's efforts had led to a Congressional investigation into the comics industry, and publishers formed the self-censoring Comics Code Authority in the fall of 1954.
 Some changes were consequently made to the Phantom Lady's costume, so that her cleavage was covered and shorts replaced her skirt.

-Charlton Comics & I.W.
+Charlton Comics and I.W.
 Publications

 Farrell's assets were later acquired by Charlton Comics, and, until DC relaunched the character in the 1970s, Phantom Lady's only appearances were in reprinted Matt Baker stories in the late 1950s and early 1960s.
-Israel Waldman's I. W. Publications (later Super Comics), a company that published unauthorized reprints from 1958 to 1964, included Phantom Lady reprints in issues of Great Action Comics and Daring Adventures.
+Israel Waldman's I.W.
+Publications (later Super Comics), a company that published unauthorized reprints from 1958 to 1964, included Phantom Lady reprints in issues of Great Action Comics and Daring Adventures.
 These comics featured new cover images of Phantom Lady that bore little visual consistency either to the Fox version of the character or each other (e.g., the character was blonde on one cover, brunette with a brown costume on another).